Haroon-64/AutoPipeline/README.md

 ## TODO: Build into a cross platform binary

 - build one using pyinstaller, need to build on other OS ✔️
-- Need to bundle witht The UI using tauri  side-car
+- Need to bundle witht The UI using tauri  side-car ✔️* (needs system libs/venv for running)

 ## TODO: Pending functionalities